Mohsen Vezvaei

-Early life
+Early life and education

 Vezvaei was born in 1960 in Tehran.
 He achieved third place in the Iranian University Entrance Exam and was admitted to Sharif University to study chemical engineering in 1976.
 Before the Islamic Revolution he joined the same opposition groups as his father.
 His father was associated with Abol-Ghasem Kashani, was politically active and had always resisted the Pahlavi dynasty.
-During the Iran-Iraq war he became one of the prominent commanders of the Iranian Revolutionary Guard Corps (IRGC).
-He was killed in Operation Beit ol-Moqaddas and was buried in Behesht-e Zahra, Tehran.

 Iranian Revolution

-When a branch of Anjoman-e Eslami (Islamic Association of Students) was established at Sharif University, Vezvaei joined it and later became the head of opposition groups at the university.
+When a branch of Anjoman-e Eslami (Islamic Association of Students) was established at Sharif University, Vezvaei joined the branch and later became the head of opposition groups at the university.
 He actively participated in anti-regime protests.
-He also participated in armed conflict and helped with the occupation of the Eshratabad and Jamshidieh garrisons.
-After the victory of the Islamic Revolution he was a member of Jahad-e Sazandegi and went to Lorestan Province to serve.
-He was a member of Muslim Student Followers of the Imam's Line, an Iranian student group that occupied the U.S. embassy in Tehran on 4 November 1979.
+He also participated in armed clashes and helped with the occupation of the Eshratabad and Jamshidieh garrisons.
+Following the victory of the Iranian Revolution, he was a member of Jahad-e Sazandegi and went to Lorestan Province to serve.
+He was a member of Muslim Student Followers of the Imam's Line, an Iranian student group that took over the U.S. embassy in Tehran on 4 November 1979.
 This occupation caused the hostage crisis where 52 American diplomats were held hostage for 444 days.
 He was the Muslim Student Followers of the Imam's Line's translator and did interviews with foreign media.